quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 02/06/18 - Docker Remove all Untagged Images

+Docker images that are not tagged are dangling images.
+Here's how to clean them up. `docker rmi -f $(docker images -q --filter "dangling=true")`

 ### 10/05/18 - dstat

 `dstat` is a great command line tool to obtain system metrics in one